What can we find for you?

 Yes.
 Our VIRTUAL Family Workshops for Separated and Divorced Families are an approved co-parenting program in San Diego County.
 The program is on the Co-Parenting Program Resource List on the San Diego Superior Court website.
 We began offering the Family Workshops in a live virtual setting, rather than in a live physical setting, at the beginning of the COVID-19 pandemic.
 This VIRTUAL model ensures the health of all participants, our staff and the community.
 This program will continue to be offered virtually for as long as the State and County of San Diego requires us to do so.
 Although we are not meeting in person, the Family Workshop for Separated and Divorced Families has not been altered in any substantive way.

 Your new spouse and other adults are not able to attend the program with you.
-The Family Workshop is designed for parents and their children ages 5-17 to participate together.
+The Family Workshop is designed for parents and their children ages 5-17.
 To support other adults in the life of your children, we offer programs that others are invited to attend.
 For more information about program availability, please visit the “Our Programs” section of our website and look at “Other Programs”.

 All adult participants must attend all four sessions of the same workshop in their entirety to receive a certificate of completion at the end of the program.
 Please note: the Family Workshop attendance policy states that if a client misses more than 15 minutes of a session, it is considered an absence.
 If you are unable to attend all four sessions of the same workshop, you will not receive a certificate of completion.
 Kids’ Turn San Diego does not offer “make up” sessions at our Workshops.